Suggested links

 1. Hire a Mesothelioma Lawyer

-2. Gather Evidence of Asbestos Exposure
+2. Let Your Attorney Gather Evidence of Asbestos Exposure

-In this phase of the claims process, your lawyer will outline the facts and collect documentation that supports your claim.
+In this phase of the claims process, your lawyer will outline the facts and collect evidence that supports your claim.
 This might include medical records, work history, military service documents, and a list of asbestos-containing products you were exposed to along with their manufacturers.

-3. File a Mesothelioma Compensation Claim
+3. Have Your Lawyer File Your Mesothelioma Compensation Claim

-4. Receive Compensation
+4. Receive Compensation for Your Family

 Couple during a legal consultation